maxpatiiuk/esri-dev-summit-presentations/2024/calcite-react/index.md

 > speaker notes:
 >
-> ArcGIS API for JS is a web API that allows users to create apps that unlock
+> (Max) ArcGIS API for JS is a web API that allows users to create apps that
-> your data’s potential with interactive user experiences.
-The Portal API allows
+> unlock your data’s potential with interactive user experiences.
+The Portal API
-> developers to work with users, groups, and content that’s hosted within ArcGIS
+> allows developers to work with users, groups, and content that’s hosted within
-> Online or ArcGIS Enterprise.
+> ArcGIS Online or ArcGIS Enterprise.
 >
 > There’s also out-of-the-box widgets that developers can use to enrich their
 > user’s experience.
 Along with that developers can use the Widget class to